 Rani: You are large-hearted, but if the entire world followed your way, would the burden on the Gardener not increase?

 Rana: The Gardener has come to lighten the burden.
 But why should the whole world follow my way?
-This is why I am silent, because the path I am on, I don’t want anyone to follow.
+This is why I am silent.
+I don’t want anyone to follow the path I am on.

 Rana: The Creator has gifted them with the desire and the strength to walk.
-But, I am not chiseled like that.
-My nature has been crafted like this and this is what I am.
+But I am not chiseled like that.
+My nature has been crafted like this, which is what I am.
 I admire and respect the people who walk towards the Guru.
 What is within me is not worth emulating.
 But, what I am, I am.
 I cannot become different.
 Dearest, I wish your curiosity had not uncovered my secret.
 One needs to learn a lot, but sometimes, certain things are best left unlearned.
 By prying into my secret that was hardly worth uncovering, you have caused distress to yourself and have caused me many anxious moments.
-What I am telling you, I am not happy about, but you are not convinced.
+I am not happy about what I am telling you, but you are not convinced.
 So, I have to tell you because you have uncovered my secret and therefore you are asking.
 Your and my pain is one.
 Our joys and sorrows are one.
 This is a love-relationship.
 How can I not tell you?
-If you had not uncovered my secret, there would have been no need for questions and no need for convincing answers.
+If you had not uncovered my secret, there would have been no need for questions or convincing answers.

-Rani: My Love, today is the first day that you have acknowledged that our relationship is based on love.
+Rani: My Love, today is the first day you acknowledged that our relationship is based on love.
 I made a mistake, but it was done in the stream of love.
 You graced me, overlooked my faults, and explained your thinking.
-However, I still cannot understand, why do you hide your love?
+However, I still cannot understand why you hide your love.

 Rana: This is my misfortune.
 Perhaps I have been denied the gift of friendship of many.
-Some have the ability to love many, some have the ability to love one or two.
+Some have the ability to love many; some have the ability to love one or two.
 This is an individual trait.
 There is nothing good or bad about it.
-Whatever is the internal condition that becomes one’s characteristic.
+Whatever is the internal condition that becomes one’s characteristic?
 The path between my tongue and heart is narrow.
 When love enters that lane, it moves with great difficulty.
-I struggle with the thought, if I am being arrogant?
+I struggle with the thought of being arrogant.

 Rani: Alright, my dearest husband!
 You deal with the world as you wish.
 However, don’t you want to go where you have given your heart?
 You don’t want to meet?
 You don’t want to write?
 You don’t want to receive their news?
 My very being is ridden with anxiety.
 I am restless.

-Rana: If you forget the secret that you have uncovered, your restlessness will go away.
-Or, then leave me to my own disposition and let the events unfold as they will.
+Rana: If you forget the secret you have uncovered, your restlessness will disappear.
+Or, then, leave me to my own disposition and let the events unfold as they will.